February 15, 2012

 Top 5 Small Businesses to start in Dubai

-Here is Dubai Chronicle’s editor suggestion for Top 5 small to medium size of businesses that can provide good earning opportunities for start-ups in Dubai in the current economic climate.
+Here is a lineup of the top 5 small to medium-size businesses that can provide good earning opportunities for start-ups in Dubai in the current economic climate.
 Please read the Top 5 businesses doomed to fail in Dubai article before taking a decision.

-When suggesting a start-up business in education, we are not talking about fancy schooling or private classes of all sorts that investments companies offer nowadays in Dubai, but about reasonably priced and accessible to many training courses and activity classes.
-Do not become one of the “educators” who sell an hour of English lesson for AED150 or AED220 ($60)!
+When suggesting a start-up business in education, we are not talking about fancy private classes that investors in education offer nowadays, but about reasonably priced and accessible for many training courses and activity classes.
+Do not become one of the “educators” who sell an hour of English lesson for AED225 or AED300 ($80)!

-All kinds of group classes in support of the educational activities, priced at around 50Dh per hour will work great.
+Various group classes in support of the educational activities, priced at around 50Dirhams to 100 Dirhams per hour will work great.
 One may start a small business even by tutoring children from the neighborhood at home.
-The most important tools for success are passion for teaching and real university degree.
+Also, IT courses and classes are very successful and here is a great resource.
+The most important tools for success are passion for teaching and earned university degree.

 Repair Services

 Companies that provide repair services, ranging from the home-improvement sector to the auto industry, are in a high demand as more and more Dubai expats opt to fix their existing possessions, rather than to buy new.
-Lucrative sectors of the business include shoe and clothes repair shops, or alterations.
-The repair businesses is hospitable for start-up ventures, as services can be offered from home and depend on the founder’s know how and willingness to work.
-A hint about pricing: zipper repair in the Dubai Mall costs 80 dirhams ($22).
+Shoe, clothes and handbags repair shops are still rare to find.
+The repair businesses is hospitable for start-up ventures, as services can be offered even from home or on the Internet, and depend on the founder’s know how and willingness to work.
+A hint about pricing: zipper repair in the Dubai Mall costs 80 dirhams ($22), but this is very expensive.

 Home Health Care